-But when you run your new Avada theme-driven site, using the imported demo content alone, it’s not the racehorse Theme Fusion told you it would be.
-Just the opposite, actually.
-But why is your Avada theme slow, when the demo loads so well?
-Did the Avada guys forget to tell you something?
+But when you run your new Avada theme-driven site using the imported demo content alone it’s not the racehorse Theme Fusion told you it would be.
+Why is your Avada theme slow, when their demo loaded so quickly?
 What gives?

 Why is my Avada theme slow?
-Demo is optimized, but the theme. . . ?
+Demo is fast, but the theme is slow.

 * Fully-loaded means that all page elements, including DOM, all GET/POST requests for included or imported files, and all other code whether internally or externally derived has fully loaded in the page, or has failed to load because of error and the request has timed out.

 There is nothing wrong with using a good CDN (Content Delivery Network) and optimization service.
 I use a CDN myself.
 But this is something Theme Fusion should disclose.
 Without Cloudflare, it follows that the Avada demo site home page would load significantly slower and score much lower on page speed test results.

 Below you can see the actual results for the Avada theme; out of the box, using just the demo content import, and with no further optimization or CDN services.
 I have noted the server environment details for reference: